Automated Inference of Graph Transformation Rules: Methods

 The problem of constructing a minimal generating rule set from among the candidate rules reduces to an instance of the set cover problem~\cite{Vazirani03_ch2}.
 In particular, the transition set $\mc{T}(S)$ of the input transition system is the universe to be covered and each candidate rule $p$ is equipped with a coverage $c\colon {\downarrow}\mc{R}(\mc{T}(S)) \rightarrow 2^{\mc{T}(S)}$ defined as $c\colon p \mapsto \left\{t\in\mc{T}(S)\mid p\models t\right\}$.
 Finding a minimal rule set $\mc{R}\subseteq {\downarrow}\mc{R}(\mc{T}(S))$ is then exactly searching for the smallest subset $C \subseteq {\{c(p)\mid p\in{\downarrow}\mc{R}(\mc{T}(S))\}}$ such that $\bigcup C = \mc{T}(S)$.

 The set cover problem is well known to be NP-hard~\cite{Karp72}, making the number of candidate rules (sets) a concern.
 A property which does not mix well with the combinatorial nature of the candidate rule space.
-The minimality of a generating rule set depending on the number of rules only, not on their size, however, allows us to simplify the candidate rule space.
 The coverage function $c$ is discrete and defines an equivalence relation ${\equiv_c} \subseteq {\downarrow}\mc{R}(\mc{T}(S)) \times {\downarrow}\mc{R}(\mc{T}(S))$ on the candidate rules, such that two rules $p_1 \mathbin{\equiv_c} p_2$ are equivalent if and only if they have equal coverage, $c(p_1) = c(p_2)$.
-Rules which belong to the same equivalence class are indistinguishable from the perspective of the set cover problem, which can therefore be executed on the equivalence classes themselves, rather than the individual rules, greatly reducing the number of candidate sets to consider.
+Rules belonging to the same equivalence class are indistinguishable from the perspective of the set cover problem, which can be executed on the equivalence classes themselves, rather than the individual rules, greatly reducing the number of candidate sets to consider.